Street names

 Esselenstraße

-Court counsellor Conrad Moritz Friedrich Hermann Essellen (1796-1882) from Hamm was involved in the uncovering of the Frankish burial ground in Beckum together with the building counsellor F. A. Borggreve (see Frankenstraße and Borggrevestraße).
+Court Councillor Conrad Moritz Friedrich Hermann Essellen (1796 to 1882) from Hamm was involved in uncovering the Franconian burial ground in Beckum together with the building councillor F. A. Borggreve (see Frankenstraße and Borggrevestraße).

 Everkeweg

-The Everke family can be traced back to the beginning of the 16th century in Beckum.
-The Beckumer Wilkor (first police order of 1592) was laid out by Stephan Everke (ca. 1540/50 - ca.1620), among others.
+The Everke family has been documented in Beckum since the beginning of the 16th century.
+The Beckumer Wilkor (first police regulations from 1592) was created by Stephan Everke (approx. 1540/50 to approx. 1620), among others.

 Falkweg (20.12.1984)